MicrosoftDocs/azure-docs/articles/notification-hubs-ios-get-started.md

 ## <a name="next-steps"> </a>Next steps

 In this simple example you broadcast notifications to all your iOS devices.
 In order to target specific users refer to the tutorial [Use Notification Hubs to push notifications to users], while if you want to segment your users by interest groups you can read [Use Notification Hubs to send breaking news].
-Learn more about how to use Notification Hubs in [Notification Hubs Guidance] and on the [Notification Hubs How-To for iOS].
+Learn more about how to use Notification Hubs in [Notification Hubs Guidance].

 <!-- Anchors. -->
 [Generate the certificate signing request]: #certificates